goauthentik/authentik/website/docs/users-sources/sources/protocols/kerberos/index.md

 -   authentik default Kerberos User Mapping: Add realm as group The realm of the user will be added as a group for that user.
--   authentik default Kerberos User Mapping: Ignore other realms Other realms than the one configured on the source will be ignored, and not be allowed to log in.
+-   authentik default Kerberos User Mapping: Ignore other realms Realms other than the one configured on the source are ignored, and log in is not allowed.
 -   authentik default Kerberos User Mapping: Ignore system principals System principals such as `K/M` or `kadmin/admin` are ignored.
 -   authentik default Kerberos User Mapping: Multipart principals as service accounts